whyhankee/wrkr/README.md

   * This way, by reacting to events you create loose coupling, little components that are easy to maintain, deploy and removed.

-  * Create a general use API (Wrkr) that can be used with a storage-plugin that works best for your  environment, each will have their benefits.
+  * Create a general use API (Wrkr) that can be used with a backend-plugin that works best for your  environment, each will have their benefits.

   * It's not build for performance, it's for flexibility.

-  Notes:
+### Current state

+  * Disclaimer: This is *very alpha* everything could happen.

-    * Wrkr currently only has one storage: MongoDB (and it could really be improved!).
+  * Wrkr currently only has one backend: MongoDB (and it could really be improved!).

-    * It would be easy to implement storage-plugins for other databases.
+  * It should be easy to implement backend-plugins for other databases.

-    * For transports like RabbitMQ, Redis, etc I need to think about the scheduler part.
+  * I would also like to implement other messaging solution (e.g. RabbitMQ / MQTT) however that would require a solution for the scheduler part.

   * For further notes see the TODO list below

-### Disclaimer

-  This is *very alpha* everything could happen.

 ### General idea in code